show-karma/stewards-watcher/public/daos/apecoin/faq.md

 **4. My Discord score is blank**

 You have to link your Discord handle to your wallet address for us to index your Discord activity.
-To link your handle, join SSV Network Discord server and go to the [general channel](https://discord.com/channels/723834989506068561/1075275453880877107).
+To link your handle, join Apecoin Discord server and go to the [general channel](https://discord.com/channels/723834989506068561/1075275453880877107).
 Type the command /karma and select linkwallet and enter your wallet address.
 You can see a quick demo [here](https://youtu.be/UXDmZ8bN4Sg).

 **5. I have more questions, how can I contact you?**